Himanshu201209/javascript-map-api/README.md

 ## Advanced Usage

-### Custom Map Styling
+### Custom Map Styling with JSON

-The script uses Google's Advanced Markers by default.
-For custom styling:
+The script can use JSON styling by default.
+To set up:

 1. Create a JSON file with your map styles (use [Google's Styling Wizard](https://mapstyle.withgoogle.com/))
 2. Host the JSON file (e.g., on GitHub)
 3. Set the `data-styles-url` attribute to your JSON file URL
+4. Make sure `data-use-json-styling` is set to "true" (default)

 ### Cloud-Based Styling

+For more advanced styling and better integration with Google Maps:

 1. Create a style in [Google Cloud Console](https://console.cloud.google.com/google/maps-apis/studio)
 2. Create a Map ID and associate it with your style
 3. Set the `data-map-id` attribute to your Map ID
+4. Set `data-use-json-styling` to "false"

 ## Troubleshooting

 - If markers don't appear, check the console for errors
 - If styles don't apply, ensure your JSON file is accessible and properly formatted
+- If you see "The map is initialised without a valid Map ID" warning, but markers still work, this is normal with the default DEMO_MAP_ID
-- If using a Map ID, ensure you've created a style in Google Cloud Console and associated it with your Map ID
+- For production use, create your own Map ID in Google Cloud Console
-- JSON styling doesn't work with Map ID - you must choose one approach
+- If using cloud-based styling, make sure to set `data-use-json-styling="false"`

 ## License